Unreal-Dan/RekordBoxSongExporter/README.md

 ## How does it work

-The Launcher will optionally launch Rekordbox and inject a module which hooks two functions, one function is called when the play/cue button is pressed on a deck, and the other function is called anytime the 'master' deck switches in Rekordbox.
+The Launcher will optionally launch Rekordbox and inject a module which hooks two of Rekordbox's functions: one function is called when the play/cue button is pressed on a deck, and the other function is called when the 'master' deck switches.

 The play/cue hook will cache each song that is played on any deck into an internal storage of the hack itself.